machinescream/worker_manager/README.md

 Worker Manager is a powerful and easy-to-use library that helps you efficiently manage CPU-intensive tasks in your Flutter applications.
 It offers several advantages over traditional async programming or the built-in compute method.

+# Breaking changes
+Since 6.0.0 you must pass any functions with desired arguments by a lambda expression, to not break any code, please consider to use older versions of worker_manager.
+Also, to call worker_manager you should call worker_manager global variable instead of Executor() constructor.
 # Advantages

 ## Efficient Scheduling